swashapp/extension/README.md

 npm install -g yarn
 ```

-#### Technologies

-- Web Extension 7.6.2
-- Python 2.x (sqlite3 needed by streamr-client using it)
-- libssl1.1 for linux hosts (node-datachannel needed by streamr-client using it)
-- React 17.0.2
-- Material UI 5.10.6

-Notice: libcrypto.so.1.1 is not available on ubuntu 22.04 repository and you should use an earlier version of ubuntu or install it manually.

 #### Recommended environment

 - Ubuntu 20.04 LTS
-- Node 16.x LTS (18.x is not fully tested)
+- Node 22.x LTS
-- Installing build essential using ```sudo apt update && sudo apt install build-essential```
-- Installing libssl and libcrypto ```sudo apt install libssl1.1```

 ### Installation

 To prepare project dependencies, the only thing that you need is running the following command.
-Be sure python 2.x is installed on your local.

 ```
 yarn install